komar007/pidtree_mon/README.md

 calculate the process trees).
 And having to calculate the loads for a number of windows meant doing the heavy work a number of times.

 So `pidtree_mon` is a solution to this problem.
-It optimizes this task by spawining the daemon that computes the process forest once a second and calculates total loads for requested subtrees on demand.
+It optimizes this task by spawining a daemon that computes the process forest once a second and calculates total loads for all subtrees, and then allows clients to read the data they are interested in on demand.

 The exact counterpart of the above configuration using `pidtree_mon` would be: